 The possibility of an active shooting taking place is a legitimate fear that we all have in the back of our minds.
 But when it does happen, fear briefly conquers the world along with politics.
-That’s the Christchurch narrative, within 12 hours tweets about solidarity get replaced with partisan debates over gun control, white nationalism, and terrorism.
+That was the Christchurch narrative, within 12 hours tweets about solidarity got replaced with partisan debates over gun control, white nationalism, and terrorism.

-By no means am I condemning social media for active shootings, but it’s neither guilty nor innocent.
-Although social media is a remarkable technology that keeps us connected in a world full of connectivity, it’s a dangerous technology nonetheless.
+By no means am I blaming social media for a role in active shootings, but it’s definitely responsible for intensifying the war between facts and opinions.
+Social media may be a remarkable technology that keeps us connected in a world full of connectivity, but it’s become dangerous nonetheless.
 Today, people are using Twitter and Facebook for the wrong reasons.

-These platforms have become the smoking gun, not only enticing more anger and hatred, but more internet trolling as well.
-With retweets serving as the new news of today, supporters and opponents are now inclined to come out of the woodworks to battle one another.
+These platforms have become the smoking gun, not only enticing more anger and hatred, but more “trolling” as well.
+With retweets serving as the new news of today, supporters and opponents are now inclined to come out of the woodworks to debate.

 In an era of trolling and pure ignorance, facts now get lost in translation leading people to hyperbolize just about anything they see or hear.
 Twitter may have started out as a social networking and news service, but it has quickly morphed into this circus full of overreaction.
 This past week’s events proved that people can extrapolate any story with their own.

 Words have repercussions no different than actions.
-I'm not questioning people's freedom of speech, I'm questioning their motives.
+I'm not questioning people's freedom of speech or feelings, I'm questioning their motives.
 I'm questioning the power one tweet can have in a community filled with mouthpieces, trolls, and ill-informed patrons.